Mill Pond Falls, Newington

 Say what?
 Where do they claim that?
 They claim it all over the place, actually, but most prominently here, on the town’s Waterfall Festival page.

 I don’t think people would consider Newington “forested.”
 I’ll admit, I live in an adjoining town and really don’t know all that much about Newington.
 But now that I know the mayor is named Stephen Woods, I’m going to petition him to clean up the 173, 174, 175, 176 route numbers that all emanate from the town’s growing center.
-I take the wrong one almost EVERY.
+Getting back home to West Hartford, I take the wrong one almost EVERY.
+DANG.
 TIME.
 This leads to an unfair hatred of downtown Newington.

 Newington is perhaps best known for Mill Pond Falls, the United States’ smallest waterfall.